How to Use Walnut Oil, Learn 12 Steps to Use this Incredible Oil

 The walnut shell encloses the kernel or meat:

 It is usually made up of two halves separated by a partition.
 There are two species of walnut English walnut and Black walnut.
-English walnut originated in Iran and Black walnut is native to eastern North America.
-Walnuts are popular as ice-cream toppings, walnut pieces are used as a garnish on some foods.
+The English walnut originated in Iran and the Black walnut is native to eastern North America.
+Walnuts are popular as ice cream toppings, walnut pieces are used as a garnish on some foods.

 The modern name comes from the German walnuts which mean foreign nut.
 Walnut is grown worldwide but California is the largest producer of walnut oil.
 In India, walnut grows in the northwestern Himalayan belt expanding up to Darjeeling and Sikkim.

 Know Botanic Name and Component of Walnut Oil

 The main component of oils are polyunsaturated fatty acids, alpha-linolenic acid, linoleic acid, oleic acid, and saturated fats.